nishakumari26/Quiz_Game/README.markdown

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, contact [Your Name] at [your.email@example.com] or open an issue on GitHub.
+For questions or feedback, contact Nishu Barnwal at [nishubarnwal300@gmail.com] or open an issue on GitHub.